 If you are new to budgeting, it can be a tough thing to get the hang of.
 At least it was for us.
-First of all, it’s tough to lay everything out to begin with.
+First of all, it’s tough to lay everything out, to begin with.
 When you’re used to just letting money spend itself it can be tricky trying to tell it where to go.
 Then there are those weeks or months where you feel like the entire budget blows up in your face and you are left scrambling to figure out what went wrong.
-Don’t worry, I’m here to tell you you’re not alone and give you a game plan on what to do if this has happened to you.
-So let’s talk what to do when budgeting goes wrong.
+Don’t worry, I’m here to tell you-you’re not alone in these mishaps and I’m here to help guide you through the top budget mistakes!

 *This post contains affiliate links through which I may make a commission.
 All thoughts and opinions are my own.

 Sometimes when we notice a mistake in our budget our instant reaction is to just throw up our arms and scream, “I give up!
 Why do I even try!?”